golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 > The mouse specifies a target position, and the chain of connected bones repeatedly adjusts its joint angles to reach toward it.
 The IK solver works recursively from the end of the chain backward, rotating each bone so that the chain’s current endpoint moves toward the target; repeating this process several times rapidly converges on a solution.

-*Now,* in [the OpenProcessing slot for Exercise 4.2](), you are asked to **modify** the construction of the skeleton in Pagurek's sketch, so that it forms a simple **Y**-shaped puppet: a torso with two articulated arms extending from the same shoulder point:
+*Now,* in [the OpenProcessing slot for Exercise 4.2](), you are asked to **modify** the construction of the skeleton so that it forms a simple **Y**-shaped puppet: a torso with two articulated arms extending from the same shoulder point:

 ![ik-y-arms.gif](img/4/ik-y-arms1.gif)